-In its Liquidity Policy, the Bank projects an LCR indicator of up to 3 months by including the estimated market effect of specific acute liquidity tensions (at bank level) combined with a widespread and general market crisis, based on assumptions provided by the Group's guidelines.
-(LCR up to 3 months ≥90%).
+In its Liquidity Policy, the Bank projects an LCR indicator of up to 3 months by including the estimated market effect of specific acute liquidity tensions (at bank level) combined with a widespread and general market crisis, based on assumptions provided by the Group's guidelines, LCR up to 3 months≥90.
+This indicator was on force up to December 2020, and it was substituted by a new indicator "Survival Period" under Baseline and Stress Scenario.
+Under the stressed condition, the "Survival Period" should be always positive at least up to 90 days.